Guidance for managers

 - (If the employee is on a secondment) how to manage flex time or Time Off In Lieu (TOIL), annual and personal leave, and access to your agency’s systems.

-The outcome of this discussion should be reflected in a written agreement (at minimum an email for informal arrangements, as you may need to organise security and ICT access).
+The outcome of this discussion should be reflected in a written agreement (at minimum an email for micro-assignments, as you may need to organise security and ICT access).
 Your HR practitioners will help determine the most appropriate arrangement for the move.
 More information about the different types of arrangements can be found on the HR Guidance page .
 Each type will have different impacts on the employee, so make sure you understand the impacts for you and your team.
 Employees on secondment, for example, may have different access to overtime, flex time, or special arrangements for shift work that differ from the rest of your team.

 For temporary moves with a strong professional development component, a Mobility Plan will help identify the objectives of the move, and understand each party’s goals and responsibilities.
 Using the Mobility Plan template is a helpful way to facilitate these discussions with your prospective employee and their home manager.
 In a secondment arrangement, a Mobility Plan can be attached to any relevant Memorandum of Understanding (MoU) or secondment agreement.
 Consult your HR practitioners for further information on MoUs or secondment agreements.